aniruddhballal/VenPay/README.md

 BTW NONE of the payment requests - company side - show images of all the products.

 the pfp is optional - so the display should be the default empty profile image or whatever they pick (dont have to ask while signup)

+65. another idea as im implementing the pfp feature - a page to scroll thru all vendors and all companies - and then view their products. right now, its a products page - but we can have vendors page too. vendors page with filtering products vs products page with filtering vendors. filtering prices. filtering avg star ratings.